 - Interpreting and applying applicable federal, state, and/or local laws, rules, and regulations;

 - Evaluating complex financial systems and efficiently formulating and installing accounting methods, procedures, forms, and records;

-- Developing and enforcing finance and accounting procedures and principles;
+- Develop and enforce finance and accounting procedures and principles;

-- Analyzing and interpreting complex financial and accounting information;
+- Analyze and interpret complex financial and accounting information;

-- Designing and implementing finance, budgeting, accounting and recordkeeping systems;
+- Design and implement finance, budgeting, accounting and recordkeeping systems;

-- Preparing a variety of reports related to operational activities, including statistical analysis;
+- Prepare a variety of reports related to operational activities, including statistical analysis;

-- Monitoring compliance with applicable policies, procedures, rules, and regulations;
+- Monitor compliance with applicable policies, procedures, rules, and regulations;